-Appearance: The adult cabbage maggot is an ash-gray, bristly fly that resembles a housefly, but is half as long and has black stripes on its thorax.
+Appearance: The adult cabbage maggot is an ash gray, bristly fly that resembles a housefly, but is half as long and has black stripes on its thorax.
 Cabbage maggot larvae are 1/3 inch long (when mature), white and legless with bodies that taper toward their heads.
 These larvae look similar to seed corn maggots, but differ in terms of their feeding choices.
 Cabbage maggots prefer to feed on cruciferous plants, while seed corn maggots prefer to feed on seeds and seedlings of corn and cucurbits (e.g., cucumber, squash, pumpkin, watermelon).

 Life Cycle: Cabbage maggots overwinter as pupae in the upper few inches of the soil.
 Adults emerge in mid-May, about the same time that yellow rocket and forsythia are in bloom.
-Adults are attracted to freshly-tilled fields with decaying organic matter where they lay eggs on the soil near the base of cole crops.
-Eggs hatch in three to seven days and larvae immediately begin feeding on the roots of the plants.
+Adults are attracted to freshly-tilled fields with decaying organic matter where they lay eggs on the soil near the base of cole crops and other cruciferous hosts.
+Eggs hatch in two to seven days and larvae immediately begin feeding on the roots of nearby host plants.
 Feeding continues for three to four weeks before larvae pupate in the soil.
 A second generation of adults emerges in late June and lays eggs which hatch producing additional larvae that feed and eventually pupate.
 Typically, this second set of pupae survives the winter.
 However, if warm weather extends the growing season, a third generation of cabbage maggot is possible and this third set of pupae survives the winter.

 For more information on cabbage maggot: See UW-Extension Bulletin A3422, or contact your county Extension agent.

 © 2019 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.